cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 This data is used extensively to validate each system individually, as well as the combined effects of insults and interventions.
 See the Methodology Reports for more details.
 The scenarios output requests match the columns in the results file; we recommend that these scenarios remain unmodified.

-## What do I contribute to the Physiology Engine?
+## How can I contribute to the Physiology Engine?

-Once you have a branch with updates you wish to include in the master branch, send a pull request to the public repository located <a href="https://gitlab.kitware.com/physiology/engine">here</a>.
+Take a look at our <a href="https://gitlab.kitware.com/physiology/engine/blob/master/CONTRIBUTING.md">Contribution Guide</a>.